ds-rants/ds-rants/posts/2025/2025_11_tests_for_ds/test_for_ds.md

 ```

 If not please go see [here](../../2025/2025_04_13_your_pandas_code_is_bad/index.qmd) and [there](../../2025/2025_04_28_angry_pandas_guide/angry_pandas_tutorial.qmd).
-In the absence of any kind of improvement on this matter, I will eagerly greet you with a shovel.
+In the absence of any kind of improvement on this matter, I will eagerly greet you with a shovel as mentioned earlier.
 You have been warned...

 Here with the use of [DSL](https://en.wikipedia.org/wiki/Domain-specific_language) (Domain-specific language) like `pandas` / `polars`/ `numpy`, it can be tricky to determine if you are actually testing **your custom** logic or re-testing the methods of the library that are already (hopefully) battle-tested.